carpentries/instructor-training/episodes/02-practice-learning.md

     and are the hardest to change.

-Since The Carpentries workshops are focused on novices, and the building of strong mental models, we're most interested in the middle category of misconceptions.
+Since The Carpentries workshops are focused on novices, and the building of strong mental models, we are most interested in the middle category of misconceptions.
 While teaching, we want to expose learners' broken models so that we can help them build better ones.

 ## Identifying and Correcting Misconceptions